aleezafatima-byte/python-beginner-projects/README.md

 A beginner-friendly Python project that calculates the dot product of two vectors of any user-defined dimension.
 The program accepts vector components as input, stores them in lists, and computes the dot product using iterative multiplication and summation.

 #### Features
-Accepts vectors of any dimension
+* Accepts vectors of any dimension
-Takes vector components as user input
+* Takes vector components as user input
-Stores vectors using Python lists
+* Stores vectors using Python lists
-Computes the dot product using loops
+* Computes the dot product using loops
-Displays both input vectors and the final result Demonstrates a fundamental operation in linear algebra and computational physics Concepts Used
+* Displays both input vectors and the final result
+* Demonstrates a fundamental operation in linear algebra and computational physics
+* Concepts Used
-Variables and data types
+* Variables and data types
-User input and output
+* User input and output
-Lists and list operations
+* Lists and list operations
-Loops (for)
+* Loops (for)
-Arithmetic operators
+* Arithmetic operators
-Accumulator variables
+* Accumulator variables
-Linear algebra fundamentals
+* Linear algebra fundamentals
-Vector mathematics
+* Vector mathematics
-Algorithmic thinking
+* Algorithmic thinking
-Problem solving
+* Problem solving
-Applications
-Vector projections
+* Vector projections
-Work done by a force
+* Work done by a force
-Angle calculations between vectors
+* Angle calculations between vectors
-Physics simulations
+* Physics simulations
-Computational physics
+* Computational physics
-Numerical methods
+* Numerical methods
-Machine learning and data science fundamentals
+* Machine learning and data science fundamentals

 #### Language